queens.utils package#

 Parameters:

-• template_path (str, Path) – Path to template
+• template_path – Path to template

 Function to insert parameters into file template and write to file.